5 things Google got right in 2019—and 5 it got wrong

-For the last few years, one of the highest compliments you could pay Google was to say it wasn’t making the same mistakes as Facebook.
+For the past few years, one of the highest compliments you could pay Google was to say it wasn’t making the same mistakes as Facebook.
 The two companies are similar in many ways: For instance, both make most of their money by monetizing their users’ data, a business model with fundamental privacy issues.
 And both are reliant on algorithms that are prone to abuse by those who would use them to spread hate and misinformation.
 But in general, Google has been far more adept at sidestepping the kind of controversies that Facebook walked into every week.

 Still, 2019 will not go down in Google history as a highpoint.
 Though not an annis horribilis by any means, it was pockmarked with a higher-than-typical quantity of public embarrassments, many of which involved the company failing to live up to its own view of itself as a paragon of idealism and transparency.